Forward Email Aliases to a Mailbox

 Reply as Alias and Google OAuth

 If you're using Google OAuth to send your outbound messages, you'll need to make sure the alias is set up as a Send from email address in your Gmail account for your mailbox address.
 As long as the alias is on the same domain as the mailbox address, Help Scout will still connect to Google OAuth to send your email.

 - Open the Gmail inbox for your main mailbox address

 - Under the Send mail as: section, double check that your alias address is listed.
 If it's not, you can add it by clicking Add another email address.

-You'll find more details on sending emails from an alias in Gmail's documentation here.
+You'll find more details on sending emails from an alias in Gmail's help article.

 For tracking purposes, you might want to route all emails to a certain alias address into a folder, or assign them to a team member to work on.
-Using the TO: Workflow condition to key-in on the incoming email address is a great way to do so.
-For example, if you wanted to tag and auto-assign all conversations that were sent to email@example.com alias, the Workflow would look like this:
+Using the To: Workflow condition to look for the alias email address is a great way to do so.
+For example, if you wanted to automatically tag and assign all conversations that were sent to email@example.com alias, as well as show those in a folder, the Workflow would look like this: